Managers fired from Twitter amid Musk buyout turmoil

 In a memo sent to employees and confirmed by Twitter, Agrawal said Twitter has not hit growth and revenue milestones after the company began to invest “aggressively” to expand its user base and revenue.

-Shares of San Francisco-based Twitter slipped 86 cents to $45.23 midday Thursday.
-That’s just 3 cents above Musk’s offer price of $45.20 per share.
+Shares of San Francisco-based Twitter slipped 86 cents to $45.23 midday Thursday, more than 20% below Musk’s offer price of $54.20 per share.

-Note: This article has been updated to correct Musk’s offer price for Twitter to $54.20 per share, not $45.20 per share.